 “Maybe it won’t work out.
 But maybe seeing if it does will be the best adventure ever.”

 So here I am and here is my blog about my aventures.
 I will share stories about myself, my time in Mexico City, and other travel related topics as I see fit!
 I’m starting this blog to keep my friends and family up to date and also provide perspective on [my] life in Mexico City.
 I might write one blog post or I might become the next big travel blogger (I wish haha).
 Who knows, but anything can happen right?

 The name Aventures of Yuli was inspired by one of my favorite whatsapp groups (shoutout to yuliation et les chicos) where some of my study abroad friends and I communicate in Franglish (a mix of French, English, & Spanish).
 My study abroad experience in France was a turning point in my life, I am from the United States, and am now going to live in Mexico.
 So, one word in each language seemed like a fun way to pay homage to my past, present, and future aventures.
 Aventures is adventures in French, in case you needed me to clarify that, and I would tell you how it’s pronounced but my attempt at saying anything in french is kind of a sad story in and of itself.
-Of is in English, again, in case you needed clarification.
+Of is in English.
 And lastly, Yuli is in Spanish and pronounced you-lee (on most days); TY to my parents for giving me a Mexican name that is never on cute keychains.

 So there you have it, a little bit about me.
 Thanks for visiting my blog! 🙂